mitkox/AzureTerraformWorkshop/challenges/02-azurevm/README.md

-# Challenge 02 - Creating an Azure Virtual Machine
+# Challenge 02 - Creating an AKS Cluster and a Storage account

-In this challenge, you will create a Azure Virtual Machine running Windows Server.
+In this challenge, you will create a AKS cluster and a Storage Account.

-You will gradually add Terraform configuration to build all the resources needed to be able to login to the Azure Virtual Machine.
+You will gradually add Terraform configuration to build all the resources needed to deploy the resources.

 The resources you will use in this challenge:

 - Resource Group
-- Virtual Network
-- Subnet
+- Azure Kubernetes Cluster
-- Network Interface
-- Virtual Machine
+- Storage Account
-- Public IP Address

 ## How to